-Professionally, the health care industry, higher education, and the education industry are popular business areas among NU alumni.
-The most popular career sector among alumni is the pharmaceutical research and development industry.
+Professionally, the health care industry, higher education, and the marketing, advertising, and media management industry are popular business areas among NU alumni.
+The majority of alumni accept jobs in the pharmaceutical research and development industry.
 Former NU graduates bring in $73K on average.

 Benefits and Perks

 Benefits include paid time off, but vacation days are more heavily handed out than sick days; the larger part of alumni report receiving the former, but only one-third of alumni report receiving the latter.
 It is no small feat that most survey participants are given health coverage, and a strong majority of alums accept dental insurance.
 A large number of former students plan for retirement by taking advantage of a company-sponsored 401(k) program.
 Northeastern University grads also enjoy benefits like life insurance, a casual working environment, tuition reimbursement, and a company-subsidized cell phone.

 Alumni of Boston College pick up average paychecks of $73K, which is closest to the amount made by NU grads among similar schools.
 Other schools similar to NU include Fordham University, Teachers College at Columbia University, and Syracuse University.